benjbuch/octo_waffle/part_03-working_with_strings.md

 ### Special Characters

-Escapes allow to specify individual chracters that are otherwise hard to type.
+Escapes allow to specify chracters that are otherwise hard to type.

   - `\s` matches any whitespace.
 This includes horizontal tabulation signs (`\t`), line feeds (`\n`), carriage returns (`\r`), as well as